fztfztfztfzt/py3TCP/README.md

 =====
 About
 -----
-It is a simple Python 3 TCP server.
+* It is a simple Python 3 TCP server.
+* It can receive bytes from clients and after this it can respond to the clients with the number of bytes received and terminate the connection to the client.
+* The server can handle multiple concurrent TCP connections.

 Environment
 ----------